TestCentricity/testcentricity_web/README.md

 feature incomplete and potentially unstable.
 More information can be found [here](https://github.com/teamcapybara/capybara/issues/1710).

+## What's New

+* Added device profiles for iPhone 8, iPhone 8 Plus, iPhone X devices running iOS 11
+* Added device profile for iPad Pro 10.5" with iOS 11
+* Updated iPhone 7 and iPhone 7 Plus profiles to iOS 10
+* Updated Google Pixel and Google Pixel XL profiles to Android 8
+* Added device profiles for iPhone 7 (iOS 10) with Mobile Chrome browser and iPad (iOS 10) with Mobile Chrome browser

+## What's Fixed

+* The `TestCentricity::WebDriverConnect.initialize_web_driver` method now sets the `Environ` object to the correct device connection states for local and cloud hosted browsers.
+* The `TestCentricity::WebDriverConnect.initialize_web_driver` method no longer calls `initialize_browser_size` when running tests against cloud hosted mobile web browser, which was resulting in Appium throwing exceptions for unsupported method calls.
+* The `TestCentricity::WebDriverConnect.set_webdriver_path` method now correctly sets the path for Chrome webDrivers when the `HOST_BROWSER` Environment
+Variable is set to `chrome`.
+Tests against locally hosted emulated mobile web browser running on a local instance of Chrome will now work correctly.

 ## Installation

 Add this line to your automation project's Gemfile: